quacksouls/bitburner/doc/guide/daemon.md

 amount of XP you gain from certain tasks, etc. You have been playing in a BitNode called `BitNode-1: Source Genesis`, abbreviated as BN1.
 You have now completed level 1 of BN1, shortened as BN1.1.
-Your reward is an increase of 16% in all your multipliers and you get to start with 32GB RAM after entering a new BitNode.
+Your reward is an increase of 16% in all your multipliers and your `home` server now starts with 32GB RAM after entering a new BitNode.
 If you want, you can enter BN1 again to play through BN1.2 and complete it to increase all your multipliers by 24%.
-Details on all BitNodes can be [found here](https://bitburner.readthedocs.io/en/latest/guidesandtips/recommendedbitnodeorder.html).
+Details on all BitNodes can be
+[found here](https://bitburner.readthedocs.io/en/latest/guidesandtips/recommendedbitnodeorder.html).

 ## What's next?